markaleksanderh/skillshare-week-one/README.md

 To install VSCode, head to `https://code.visualstudio.com/docs/setup/mac`.

+***

 ## Task

 We're going to setup a static web page that displays the first few paragraphs of Franz Kafka's Metamorphosis.
 We'll add a few paragraphs and images.
+Feel free to choose your own sample text and images.

 The idea here is to get familiar with the structure of HTML and CSS.